mwurzberger/formatting-and-patterns/js.md

     D. Consistency Always Wins

-    In sections 2.A-2.C, the whitespace rules are set forth as a recommendation with a simpler, higher purpose: consistency.
+    In sections 2.A-2.C, the whitespace rules for consistency.
+Lines can be separated by up to one line of white space but should never have more.
-    It's important to note that formatting preferences, such as "inner whitespace" should be considered optional, but only one style should exist across the entire source of your project.

     ```javascript